Sorry Xbox Series X, this water-cooled PS5 oozes class – and it's real

 The good news is that it works a treat and successfully runs with aplomb: those do-it-yourself steps may look appetizing, but we wouldn’t recommend trying this at home, especially with an intact warranty and at risk of wrecking a console that is devilishly hard to get even with the help of our PS5 stock tracker.

 We think you've got more of a chance of actually beating the scalpers than taking this on as a lockdown DIY project, especially with recent reports of scalpers now falling back because of users' rightful refusals to buy inflated stock.
-If you're quite content with your current PS5, then check out our top PS5 tips for those sneaky hidden features.
+If you're quite content with your current PS5, then check out our top PS5 tips for those hidden features that unlock your machine to further innovation.

-You can always pick up the matte-black custom darkplates from the Canadian console customizer, dbrand, which offers skins that can be picked up for $49.99 (roughly £40 / AU$60).
-Alas, there's no word on an Xbox Series X version of this, but anything's possible, especially with an ever-flourishing modding community.
+Meanwhile, you can always pick up the matte-black custom darkplates from the Canadian console customizer, dbrand, which offers skins that can be picked up for $49.99 (roughly £40 / AU$60).
+Alas, there's no word on an Xbox Series X version of this, but anything's possible, especially through the gigantic collective brain of the modding community.

 Source: Tom's Guide